Symphony No. 41 (Mozart): Origin of the nickname

-According to Franz Mozart, Wolfgang's younger son, the symphony was given the name Jupiter by Johann Peter Salomon, who had settled in London in around 1781.
+According to the composer's younger son Franz Xaver Wolfgang Mozart, the symphony was given the name Jupiter by Johann Peter Salomon, who had settled in London in around 1781.
 The name has also been attributed to Johann Baptist Cramer, an English music publisher.
 Reportedly, from the first chords, Mozart's Symphony No. 41 reminded Cramer of Jupiter and his thunderbolts.

 The Times of Thursday, May 8, 1817, carries an advertisement for a concert to be given in the Hanover Square Rooms on "Friday next, May 9" to include "Grand Sinfonie (Jupiter), Mozart".
-The Morning Post of Tuesday, June 3, 1817, carries an advertisement for printed music that includes: "The celebrated movement from Mozart's sympathy [sic], called 'Jupiter', arranged as a Duet, by J. Wilkins, 4s.
+The 3 June 1817 issue of The Morning Post carries an advertisement for printed music that includes: "The celebrated movement from Mozart's sympathy [sic], called 'Jupiter', arranged as a Duet, by J. Wilkins, 4s.
 [4 shillings]".

 Responses and reception

-In a phrase ascribed to musicologist Elaine Sisman in a book devoted to the "Jupiter" (Cambridge Musical Handbooks, 1993), most responses ranged "from admiring to adulatory, a gamut from A to A."
+In her book Mozart: The 'Jupiter' Symphony, musicologist Elaine Sisman noted that the majority of responses ranged "from admiring to adulatory, a gamut from A to A".

-As summarized below, the Symphony garnered approbation from critics, theorists, composers and biographers and came to be viewed as a canonized masterwork, known for its fugue and its overall structure which exuded clarity.
+The symphony has been praised by critics, theorists, composers and biographers.
+It has come to be viewed as a canonized masterwork both for its brilliant use of counterpoint that never obscures the work's clarity.
+Sisman quotes these reviews: